sheehui/tp/docs/team/sheehui.md

       * created `ParserStrategyTestUtil` for cleaner test code
       * tested `clientViewParser` command
       * tested error message handling for valid commands in wrong window
+    * More storage tests + null tests for `JsonAdaptedLiability`, `JsonAdaptedPolicy` and `JsonAdaptedAsset` [#349](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/349)
+      * This is to prevent `NullPointerException` from occurring, which completely breaks the app.
+      * Prevent duplicates/ purposeful insertion of null value

   * Bug fixes:
     * Ensure single-word commands cannot be activated when input is more than one word.
 Add support of upper/lower cases in command word. [#144](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/144)